Eric Burkhart and Grady Zuiderveen

 This workshop covers many aspects of environmental review for plant Species of Special Concern in Pennsylvania.
 After a brief look at laws designed to protect our wild plants and the new Conservation Explorer, Joe will discuss important aspects of environmental review.
 Topics will include agency consultation, resources, survey timing, non-target species, safety equipment and procedures, managing client expectations and reporting.
 Short slide presentations will cover collecting voucher specimens, field survey techniques, and using available soil survey data to your advantage.
 Participants will review dried material of a variety of confusing species encountered during field surveys (often in less than ideal condition) to demonstrate the importance of pre-survey preparation and use of available resources.

-“Identification of Some Pennsylvanian Ferns and Lycophytes”
+“Identification of Some Pennsylvanian Ferns and Lycophytes” This workshop is now full.

 This workshop will concentrate on selected genera of ferns and lycophytes.
 It will use herbarium specimens to show the diagnostic characters for the species.
 Hand lens required.